ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-sockets title="Socket API Model"}

-The Transport Services architecture evolves this general model of interaction, to both modernize the API surface presented to applications by the transport layer and enrich the capabilities of the transport system implementation.
+The Transport Services architecture evolves this general model of interaction, to both modernize the API surface presented to applications by the transport layer and enrich the capabilities of the Transport System implementation.

 ~~~~~~~~~~